 Part of the appeal of foreign talent is the diversity of different employees’ backgrounds.
 This diversity can enhance the company’s whole culture.
 But it can also foster different approaches to collaboration — all the while boosting the bottom line.

 However, hiring globally requires unique considerations.
-Employer brands need to be enhanced, candidates’ families and partners require assistance when relocating, and cultural differences as well as language barriers need to be overcome.
+Employer brands need to be enhanced, candidates’ families and partners require assistance when relocating, and cultural differences, as well as language barriers, need to be overcome.

-In this post, we will look at the value of recruiting globally, paying attention to remote workers, relocating foreign workers and building a global workforce.
+In this post, we will look at the value of recruiting globally, paying attention to remote workers, relocating foreign workers, and building a global workforce.
 As we have mentioned, hiring international candidates can bring a lot of benefits, but it is not always straightforward.

-The Perceptions of Western Companies is Changing
+The Perceptions of Western Companies are Changing

 US jobs do not carry the same clout among international candidates as they once did.
 They are no longer the top choice for candidates overseas, which has impacted hiring, writes Stephenie Overman at SHRM.